OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

-# SQL RFM Data Analysis of a UK Retailer
+# SQL RFM Analysis of a UK Retailer

 ## Table of Contents